dsa-2/docs/protocol/Header-Structure.md

     <td>-</td>
     <td>-</td></tr>
     <tr><td colspan="8">
-      base path of a list response, only needed in the first response of a request, unless response is refreshed, see <a href="../methods/List.md">List</a>
+      path to the pub folder, only needed in the first response of a list request, unless response is refreshed, see <a href="../methods/List.md">List</a>
     </td></tr>
 <tr><td rowspan="2">30</td>
     <td>Skippable</td>